customer-shootout

 You do your own shootouts.

-You recognize how much better our pressing sounds than the ones you own.
+That way, you have no trouble recognizing how much better our pressing sounds than the ones you own.
 (This is not a foregone conclusion.
 You could have told us that you liked one of your copies better, and we would have refunded your money.
-We can be right a lot, but we can’t be right all the time and we don’t claim to be.)
+We can be right a lot, but we can’t be right all the time, nor should we expect to be.)

 And you then got rid of the stuff that is not worth keeping because it’s not worth playing.